Skip to main content

 global invertOutput

-if sensorValue != None and targetValue != None:
+if sensorValue is not None and setpointValue is not None:

-# Set callbacks for sensor and target changes
+# Set callbacks for sensor, setpoint and settings changes

 syrcadia.setSensorCallback(onSensorChanged)